Keith Administration Building 409

 FAX: (323) 442-9031

-Continuation in the MBPH program requires an average GPA of 3.0 or greater and a "Pass" or "Credit" in all non-graded courses.
-The MBPH program graduate committee will review each student's progress at the end of each academic semester.
-At any time after evaluating a student's progress, the MBPH program graduate committee may require a student to pass a screening examination to be eligible to continue in the program.
-If a student fails to achieve the required metrics or pass a screening examination, the student's guidance committee will recommend either to place the student on a probationary enrollment status with a defined remediation sufficient to remedy the deficiency, to recommend that the student withdraw from the program, or to dismiss the student from the program.
+Continued enrollment: Continued enrollment in the program requires an average GPA of at least 3.0, a grade of at least B in MPHY 572 and MPHY 573 .
+Beginning no later than the second year of enrollment, students must enroll in PHBI 550 , INTD 574 , or equivalent, and achieve a grade of at least B, “Pass” or “Credit.”
+At any time, after evaluating a student’s progress, the MPHY Graduate Committee, at its discretion, may require a student pass a screening examination to be eligible to progress to the third or later semester of graduate study.
+If a student fails to achieve these metrics or pass a screening examination, the MPHY Graduate Committee will make a recommendation as to whether or not to place the student on probationary enrollment with a defined remediation sufficient to remedy the deficiency or to recommend the student withdraw or be dismissed from the program.

 The thesis work of a student in the thesis track will be conducted under the guidance of a Master’s Student Thesis Committee, which shall consist of at least:

 - The student’s adviser who shall chair the committee and be a tenure-track member of the MPHY Graduate Committee.

 - The student’s thesis mentor if not the same faculty member as the adviser.